 - Represented numerous clients in negotiation of lease terms pertaining to environmental issues and hazardous substance use and handling.

 - Negotiation of environmental terms and conditions for financing and refinancing of loans.

 - Counseled clients with respect to asbestos management obligations and development of asbestos management plans.

 - Assisted several clients manage indemnity rights in connection with the purchase of manufacturing facilities with a history of contamination.

 - Represented clients in multi-facility and multi-jurisdictional audits under the US EPA voluntary audit self-disclosure program for Clean Air Act and Toxics Reduction Inventory compliance.

 - Assisted numerous clients conduct self-audits and voluntary disclosures for single facility audits under the Emergency Planning and Community Right to Know Act.

-- Chair, Allegheny County Bar Association Environmental and Energy Law Section
+- Past Chair, Allegheny County Bar Association Environmental and Energy Law Section

 - Air & Waste Management Association

 - American Iron and Steel Institute, Environment Committee